 The S.T.A.R.S. became local heroes in no time, called in for only the most dangerous or harrowing assignments.
 They took in several new members as time passed, but the core group were far more recognizable than the rest.
 Eventually the organization was split into two teams.
 Albert Wesker retained command over both of them, while assigning Enrico Marini as the captain of Bravo Team.

-Kevin Ryman, an R.P.D. officer from the Outbreak series, also attempted to join S.T.A.R.S. twice but failed each time, supposedly because of his 'happy-go-lucky nature'.
+Kevin Ryman, an R.P.D. officer from the Outbreak series, also attempted to join S.T.A.R.S. twice but failed each time, allegedly because of his 'happy-go-lucky' nature.